OpenDSA/OpenDSA/RST/en/PL/Grammars1.rst

 We say that the non-terminal on the left-hand side (LHS) of such a production *derives* the string on the right-hand side (RHS).

+The type of grammars we are using in this course (i.e., those with only one non-terminal on the LHS of each production) is more precisely called a **context-free grammar** or **BNF grammar** (short for "Backus-Naur Form).
+Since we are not going to discuss other types of formal grammars in this course, we can safely refer to them simply as grammars.

-An example of a context-free grammar should help to clarify this three-part definition.
-By convention the non-terminal on the LHS of the first production is the start symbol, and that is what ultimately must be parsed to have a complete expression in the language.
+An example of a grammar should help to clarify the three-part definition above.
+By convention, the non-terminal on the LHS of the first production is the start symbol, and that is what ultimately must be parsed to have a complete expression in the language.
 Hence in the example below, :math:`<exp>` is the start symbol.

 .. _eg1: